 Clear understanding of DAF

 Your Detailed Application Form (DAF) speaks for you in front of the board members when you are waiting for your turn for personality test.
-They, having no prior knowledge of the candidate, just go through your DAF and this sets the tone for the personality test.
-The DAF gives them a preliminary idea about the candidate and hence, paves a way for questions from their side.
+Since they have no prior knowledge about your candidature, your DAF sets the tone for the personality test.
+The DAF gives them a preliminary idea about you and hence, paves way for questions that they may ask.

 Generally, three types of questions are asked in Personality Test:

-- Questions from DAF, for example, what is the meaning of your name? or link between your name and renowned personalities name.
+- Questions from DAF: For example, What is the meaning of your name? or the link between your name and renowned personalities name.

-- Current affairs and situational questions, for example, how GST affects the federal structure of India?
+- Current affairs and situational questions: For example, How does GST affects the federal structure of India?

-Here DAF plays a pivotal role as questions about your native place, hobbies, optional subject, graduation, etc. consume a major chunk of the time in IAS interview.
-As situational questions and questions based on knowledge base are beyond the candidate s control, it is strongly recommended that the candidate should be thorough with his/her DAF.
+Here, DAF plays a pivotal role in your interview, as questions about your native place, hobbies, optional subject, graduation, etc. consume a major chunk of the time.
+As situational questions and questions based on knowledge base are beyond the candidate's control, it is strongly recommended that the candidate should be thorough with his/her DAF.

 Do not overlook or underestimate the value of Interview.
-You can score 205 within 5 minutes and also 100 in 60 minutes.
-It is clear that the time taken has nothing to do with the marks scored by any candidate.
-Qualities such as confidence, integrity, humility, optimism etc. play a great role in the personality test.
-Candidates should make sure that they don t lie in front of the board.
-Being genuine in answering is a must as a psychiatrist is an integral part of the board.
-Aptitude and body-language are very significant in this process of Civil Service Exam.
+You can score 205 within 5 minutes or even 100 in 60 minutes.
+It is clear that the time taken has nothing to do with the marks scored by a candidate.
+Qualities such as confidence, integrity, humility, optimism etc. play an important role in the personality test.
+Candidates should make sure that they don't lie in front of the board.
+Be genuine while you answer, as a psychiatrist is an integral part of the board.
+Aptitude and body-language are also significant in the Civil Service interview process.
 Applicants should make sure that they are able to communicate well with the board members.

-Wear a comfortable dress which will make you confident.
-There is no need wear costly or party wear dress for the interview.
-Gents should wear a light coloured shirt and black pants.
-Saree or Churidar is for ladies.
-No need to wear coats and other costly materials.
+Wear a comfortable dress which will make you feel confident.
+There is no need spend moeny on expensive party wear clothes.
+Men should wear a light coloured shirt and black pants while women can wear a saree or salwar kameez.

 Documents to be Submitted

-- Mark lists and certificates of Class X, XII, and Graduation.
+- Marksheets and certificates of Class X, XII, and graduation.

 - A set of questionnaires that is provided to the candidate once he/she qualifies for UPSC Interview.